 Right after searching incognito and clearing your cookies, using a VPN (virtual private network) to disguise the location you're searching from might just be the most frequently repeated travel tip for finding cheap flights.
 In this case, it can sometimes work … but not for the reasons you may think.

 It's not about how you're searching: It's about where you're searching from.
-Some flight search platforms and even individual airlines can charge drastically different amounts based upon the point-of-sale – or at least where
+Some flight search platforms and even individual airlines can charge drastically different amounts based upon the point-of-sale – or at least where the website thinks you're buying a ticket.

 Whether you use a VPN or simply navigate through an airline's website to select a different location, it can result in some savings … or additional costs.
 For example, when I needed to book flights from Bogota (BOG) and Cartagena (CTG) and back earlier this year, searching from the U.S. yielded roundtrip fares for just over $111.